 Minn.
 Stat.
-Section CONFLICTS OF INTEREST Yes No Workpaper Reference 6 T § 471.88, subd.
+CONFLICTS OF INTEREST Workpaper Section Yes No Reference , § 471.88, subd.
 6a 6.
 Contract with Volunteer Ambulance Service Was the contract with a volunteer ambulance service for the payment of compensation to its members or for payment of retirement benefits to these members? § 471.88, subd.
 12 7.
-Contract for Construction Materials or Services

-If an interested officer contracted with the Town to provide construction

-Does the Town have a population of 1,000 or less according to the last

-When the question of the contract came before the Town Board for consideration, did the officer refrain from voting?

-If there were any contracts or transactions between an interested officer and the governing body, were the contracts or transactions included in the

-Was the contract done by a sealed bid process?

-If a public officer rented space in a public facility, was the rate commensurate with that paid by other members of the public?

-Conflicts of Interest: All Other Contracts or Transactions

-Note: If your audit involves a port authority, a public housing authority, a municipal band, a housing and redevelopment authority, an economic development authority, or a community action program or private consultant, review subdivisions 7, 9, 10, 11, or 14 materials or services, or both:

-federal census?

-Contract for Renting Space

-exceptions above (B1-8)?

-of Minn.
-Stat. § 471.88 for additional exceptions.

-a.

-b.

-subd.
-13
+Contract for Construction Materials or Services If an interested officer contracted with the Town to provide construction materials or services, or both: a.
+Was the contract done by a sealed bid process? b.
+Does the Town have a population of 1,000 or less according to the last federal census? c.
+When the question of the contract came before the Town Board for consideration, did the officer refrain from voting? § 471.88, subd.
+13 8.
+Contract for Renting Space If a public officer rented space in a public facility, was the rate commensurate with that paid by other members of the public? §§ 365.37, subd.
+1; 9.
+Conflicts of Interest: All Other Contracts or Transactions 471.88 If there were any contracts or transactions between an interested officer and the governing body, were the contracts or transactions included in the exceptions above (B1-8)? band, a ho our audit involves a port authority, a public housing authority, a municipal using and redevelopment authority, an economic development authority, or a y action program or private consultant, review subdivisions 7, 9, 10, 11, or 14 stat. § 471.88 for additional exceptions.

-subd.
-1; 471.88 Minn.
+Minn.
 Stat.
-Section

-Part II.
+CONFLICTS OF INTEREST Workpaper Section Yes No Reference Death Death of Mark all for Communication Part II.
 Purchase of Merchandise from Governmental Agency § 15.054 A. Political subdivisions are prohibited from selling property or materials owned by the political subdivision to its officers or employees.
 Employees may make purchases from political subdivisions if the following criteria are met.
-For all purchases: 1.
-Was the property or materials purchased by the public employee not needed for public purposes?
+For all purchases: Was the property or materials purchased by the public employee not needed for public purposes?
 2. Was the purchase made through sealed bids or public auction?
-3. Was the employee not directly involved with the sealed bid or auction process?
+2. Was the purchase made through scaled blus of public auction: 3.
+Was the employee not directly involved with the sealed bid or auction process?
 4 Was the applicable "notice" law followed, and did the same require at least one week of published notice?
 Minn.
 Stat. § 15.054 does not apply to property or materials acquired or produced by political subdivisions for sale to the general public in the ordinary course of business.
 Part III.
-Audit Conclusion

-The auditor must state a conclusion--based on this questionnaire and any other audit procedures performed--whether the client has complied with the legal provisions reviewed relating to conflicts of interest.
+Audit Conclusion The auditor m ust state a conclusionbased on this questionnaire and any other audit procedures performed lwheth er the client has the legal provisions reviewed relating to conflicts of interest. · WHOLE ior the Circin nas Conclusion:

-Conclusion: